mushroom-hat/mushroom-hat.github.io/_posts/blogs/2022-04-21-Algorithms.md

 title:  "Discovering an interest for Algorithms and Data Structures"
 ---

 Trimester 2 of my university education has finally come to a close.
-If there's one thing I've learned about myself in the last three to four months, it's that I've developed a minor interest in algorithms and data structures.
-I had to build obfuscation and scheduling algorithms for operating systems this semester.
-These exercises taught me about the power and beauty of a well-written algorithm.
+If there's one thing I've learned about myself in the last three to four months, it's that I've developed a minor interest in data structures and algorithms.
+During this trimester, I had to build obfuscation algorithms and scheduling algorithms for the modules "mobile security" and "operating systems" respectively.
+These assignments taught me about the power and beauty of a well-written algorithm.
 To be honest, the use of algorithms may have influenced my perception of the world.
 And I think it's fantastic.

 ## Data Structures and Algorithms exists everywhere